-Previously Failed Courses.: There is no limit to the number of times a student may receive aid for repeating classes for which he/she failed to receive credit.
-However, it is important to remember that repeated courses must be counted toward maximum timeframe and students could potentially fall into Satisfactory Academic Progress troubles if they repeat a significant number of classes.
+Previously Failed Courses: Students taking remedial credits are limited to 30 credits hours for Title IV funding.
+There is no limit to the number of times a student may receive aid for repeating classes for which he/she failed to receive credit.
+However, it is important to remember that repeated courses must be counted toward maximum timeframe (150% of the program timeframe) and students could potentially fall into Satisfactory Academic Progress troubles if they repeat a significant number of classes.